 3. Are you looking for security as a first-time home buyer?
 Then you may prefer a longer mortgage term, so that you can budget for and manage your monthly expenses.

-This is something that your Momentum Mortgage professional will assist you in determining based on your individual circumstances.
+This is something that your Rock Capital mortgage professional will assist you in determining based on your individual circumstances.
 Every situation is unique, and we will ensure the mortgage you gets is the one that fits you best.

 What is mortgage loan insurance?